Ragesh-A/Data-Structures-and-Algorithms/Tree/binaryTree.md

     this.preOrder(node.right);
   }

-  //in-order traversal format like (left , root, right)
+  //in-order depth first traversal format like (left , root, right)

   inOrder(node = this.node) {
     if (!node) return;